Lior12321/DBProject2453/README.md

 ---

-*Created by Lior Masas as part of an academic database project.*
+*Created by Lior Masas, Yinon Solomon and Eliyahu Kopansky as part of an academic database project.*